 Measuring Software Quality using Quality Metrics

 In Software engineering Software Quality Assurance (SAQ) assures the quality of the software.
-Set of activities in SAQ are continuously applied throughout the software process.
+A set of activities in SAQ is continuously applied throughout the software process.
 Software Quality is measured based on some software quality metrics.

 - Code Quality